43rd Tony Awards

 The 43rd Annual Tony Awards, which honor achievement in the Broadway theatre was held on June 4, 1989, at the Lunt-Fontanne Theatre and broadcast by CBS television.
 The host was Angela Lansbury, making her fifth appearance as host, more than any other individual.

 There were no nominations for Best Book of a Musical or for Best Score of a Musical.

+Eligibility

+Shows that opened on Broadway during the 1988–1989 season before May 2, 1989 are eligible.